zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec07.md

 9. If the *Signed Response* set is empty, make *Parent NS IP* and *DS in Response* empty sets.

-> Note: *Parent NS IP* will be empty if any of the followng is true:
+> Note: *Parent NS IP* will be empty if any of the following is true:
 > * *Undelegated test* is TRUE.
 > * *Undelegated DS* is non-empty.
 > * *Child Zone* is ".", i.e. root zone.